QuantEcon/book-networks-public/code_book/ch_opt_julia.md

 ## Bellman’s Method

 Here we demonstrate solving a shortest path problem using Bellman's method.

-Our first step is to set up the cost function, which we store as an array called $c$.
-Note that we set $c[i, j] = Inf$ when no edge exists from $i$ to $j$.
+Our first step is to set up the cost function, which we store as an array called `c`.
+Note that we set `c[i, j] = Inf` when no edge exists from `i` to `j`.

 ```{code-cell}
 :tags: ["remove-output"]